Britney Spears Files Restraining Order Against Sam Lutfi

 — Page Six (@PageSix) May 7, 2019

-The protesters’ hearts may have been in the right place but all signs point to the likelihood that they were misinformed.
+The protesters’ hearts may have been in the right place, but all signs point to the likelihood that they were misinformed.
 Britney addressed the claims herself in an Instagram post and placed the blame for the #FreeBritney controversy squarely at Sam Lutfi’s feet.

 “Don’t believe everything you read and hear,” she wrote in the caption of the post.
 “These fake emails everywhere were crafted by Sam Lutfi years ago… I did not write them.
 He was pretending to be me and communicating with my team with a fake email address.”